lead generation

 Case Study 1: E-commerce Brand Boosts Conversion Rates

-An e-commerce brand implemented A/B testing to optimize their landing page for a holiday promotion.
+An e-commerce brand implemented A/B testing to optimize its landing page for a holiday promotion.

 By testing different headlines,